natejamesgithub/nathan-james-personal-projects/README.md

 ## 📌 Notes

-- This repo is *public* and curated for employers, collaborators, and curious devs.
+- This repo is *public* and curated for employers.
-- Some repos are fully self-contained; others link to live demos or documentation.
-- Open to feedback, contributions, or collaboration on any of these!

 ---